Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AKS.NodeAutoUpgrade.md

 ### Configure with Azure template

-To deploy resource that pass this rule:
+To deploy AKS clusters that pass this rule:

-Set `autoUpgradeProfile.upgradeChannel` to `SecurityPatch` or `NodeImage`
+- Set `properties.autoUpgradeProfile.nodeOSupgradeChannel` to `SecurityPatch` or `NodeImage`.

 For example: